 Intro to 1099-K tax forms for platforms and marketplaces

-If you're not a platform or marketplace and accept payments with Stripe, read more about receiving a 1099-K.
+This article is for platforms and marketplaces.
+If you're not a platform or marketplace and accept payments with Stripe, see 1099-K tax forms.

 What is a 1099-K form?